neow3j/neow3j-docs/docs/dapp_development/contract_invocation.md

 # Invoking Smart Contracts

-> **Consider that there is no testnet for Neo 3 yet!** To use neow3j versions `3.+`, you need a local node of Neo 3 running.
-You can find one [here](http://github.com/axlabs/neo3-privatenet-docker).

-> For invocations of NEP-17 contracts, check out the documentation in the [next Section](neo3_guides/token_transfer.md#transferring-tokens-assets).
+> For invocations of NEP-17 contracts, check out the documentation in the [previous Section](dapp_development/token_transfer.md#transferring-tokens-assets).

 To deploy, invoke or just retrieve information about any contract's state on the blockchain, the class `SmartContract` can be used.
 For example, by calling `invokeFunction(...)` a script is built